About Jim and Reneé

 Reneé’s love for horses makes for another specialty for their export business.
 They have always had good ranch horses and access to good ranch horses.

 Their prior rodeo experience keeps them in touch with good roping and barrel horses and Reneé’s passion for playing polo and fox hunting offers another market to polo ponies and hunter/jumper horses as well as warm bloods.

-Reneé is President of the Livestock Exporters Association of the US, and immediate past the Secretary/Treasurer of the Livestock Exporters Association of the US and also chairman of the Foreign Trade subcommittee for the Florida Cattlemen’s Association.
+Reneé serves on the USDA Agriculture Policy Advisory Committee (APAC).
+She is President of the Livestock Exporters Association of the US, and immediate past the Secretary/Treasurer of the Livestock Exporters Association of the US and also chairman of the Foreign Trade subcommittee for the Florida Cattlemen’s Association.
 Jim is currently NCBA Chair of the PAC committee and past Chairman of the Florida Cattlemen’s Foundation, the philanthropic arm of the Florida Cattlemen’s Association.
 He is also a past President of the Florida Cattlemen’s Association, as well as currently sitting on numerous advisory boards related to agriculture in Southwest Florida including the University of Florida/Ona Cattle Research Advisory Board, Farm Bureau Board of Directors for Manatee County, Manatee County Cattlemen’s Association Board of Directors, Florida Horse Park Foundation, and the Southwest Florida Water Management District Agriculture Advisory Board.